 Well, we probably knew that before you did the market research.
 Wasn’t the point of the research to give us more certainty?

 These fencesitters are another type you’ll commonly find in market research agencies.
-And while we understand that market research only ever serves as a guide to what consumers will do, if you work in that space, have a bit more courage in your convictions.
+And while we understand market research only ever serves as a guide to what consumers will do, if you work in that space, have a bit more courage in your convictions.

 Now anyone working in market research reading this might be feeling a rising sense of indignation.
 You might be ready to throw back the ‘you can’t say that about all market researchers’ (of course, what they would actually say would be ‘you can’t say that about all consumer insight people’).

 And they’d be right.

 But we can say it about most market researchers.
 We’ll get back to you with the statistically robust sample later of course.

 What we wished market researchers did more often

 But we’ve generally always found the best ones have spent time doing something else in their career other than being a market researcher.
 A few years as a brand manager or marketing manager, and then go back into market research.

 We don’t mean to beat up too much on market researchers, (though it’s fun).
-When they get it right, they fulfil a very important purpose for the business.
-Their insights can generate activities worth millions of dollars or stop ideas doomed to failure ever getting off the ground.
-But if only they could work harder on really talking like consumers, they’d have so much more impact on the marketing teams they work with.
+When they get it right, they play an important role for the business.
+Great insights can lead to millions of dollars in sales, or stop ideas doomed to fail ever getting off the ground.
+But if only market researchers could work harder on talking like consumers, they’d have much more impact on the marketing teams they work with.